Vikas-Bhaneriya/Service-Transaction-Graph/README.md

 > git clone git@github.com:Vikas-Bhaneriya/Service-Transaction-Graph.git

-move into the project directory and the use
+move into the project directory and then use

 > npm install